- 27 Nov 2024

 Connect using username and password

-In the Account field, enter the account name of the database that you are connecting to.
+- Account with the account identifier.
 Refer to the Snowflake documentation to identify the structure to your Cloud Provider and Region.
-The account identifier can vary by region.

-Step 3 of 3 will appear.
 At this stage, you can optionally configure Advanced options, if needed.
 To learn more, please see Advanced Connection Settings.

 To finalize the connection, select Finish.
 Great job!